Acidburn0zzz/pysyck/README.txt

 Usage
 =====

-The documentation is still incomplete.
-See `the source code`_ for more details.
+The documentation is still rough and incomplete.
+See `the source code`_ for more information.

 .. _the source code: http://trac.xitology.org/pysyck/browser/